-Mawson lies on the rocky shore of Horseshoe Harbour, 5,462 kilometres southwest of Hobart.
+Mawson lies on the rocky shore of Horseshoe Harbour, 5,462 km southwest of Hobart.

 The history of Mawson, the longest continuously occupied station on the continent south of the Antarctic Circle, began with the establishment of the station on 13 February 1954.
 Mawson station was established using barge caravans and post-tension buildings.
 Later, several buildings were relocated from Heard Island including: